-Purpose: The Horse of Disctinction award was established in 2009 to honor horses who have distinguished themselves in the sport of Ride & Tie by making a significant contribution to the sport.
+The Horse of Distinction award was established in 2009 to honor horses who have distinguished themselves in the sport of Ride & Tie by making a significant contribution to the sport.
 Horses must be nominated to be considered.
 Horses in the Horse Hall of Fame are not eligible.
 People who nominate a horse will receive a confirmation of their submission, and may later be contacted by one of the judges.
-The winner will be announced at the World Ride & Tie Championship.
+The winner will be announced at the annual World Ride & Tie Championship.

 Horse of Distinction 2010: Gavilan